openhab/openhab-docs/_addons_bindings/onewiregpio/readme.md

 # OneWire GPIO Binding

-This binding reads temperature values from OneWire bus sensors connected to the GPIO bus on Raspberry PI.
+This binding reads temperature values from OneWire bus sensors connected to the GPIO bus on Raspberry Pi.

 ## Supported Things

 Temperature sensors.
-Tested successfully with DS18B20 sensor on Raspberry PI 3.
+Tested successfully with DS18B20 sensor on Raspberry Pi 3.

 ## Binding Configuration

-The binding requires OneWire sensor to be properly connected to Raspberry PI GPIO bus, "w1_gpio" and "wire" kernel modules should be loaded.
+The binding requires OneWire sensor to be properly connected to Raspberry Pi GPIO bus, "w1_gpio" and "wire" kernel modules should be loaded.
 Configuration is proper when /sys/bus/w1/devices folder is present, and contains sensor's data.